 |Experienced (10+ years of experience)||₹1,328,895|

-If you want to learn business analysis in detail, check out this Business Analyst Training in Bangalore by Intellipaat.
+If you want to learn business intelligence in detail, check out this Business intelligence master course by Intellipaat.

 Business Intelligence Analyst Salary by Location